cwmatthew/clarusway-devenv/README.md

      ```json
       "defaultProfile": "{12396def-8d0e-4ab1-a9cf-3d842633ca92}",
       // please note that this is git zsh entry's guid number we set in the settings.json file above.
-      // if you modified the number, make sure to set the same value here as well
+      // if you modified the guid number, make sure to set the same value here as well
      ```

      Save the settings.json file, if there are syntax any errors, e.g. comma, double quote, parenthesis,  windows terminal will warn you about this.
 If no errors then windows terminal will refresh itself with the settings we did.
 You can change this options any time by editing settings file.